An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 TVR Automotive Ltd.

-Although Smolensky expressed his desire to keep TVR afloat as a British company, the company suffered management and funding issues.
-That also kept it from launching its then-new and promising Sagaris.
+Although Smolensky expressed his desire to keep TVR afloat as a British outfit, the company suffered from management and funding issues.
+That also kept it from producing its then-new and promising Sagaris in greater numbers.

 Back from the dead once again

-In 2013, TVR once again supposedly changed hands to a series of investors led by Les Edgar.
-Since then, the company’s been in a bit of a limbo.
+In 2013, TVR changed hands once again, purchased by a series of investors led by Les Edgar.
+Since then, the company’s been in a bit of limbo.
 Instead of selling cars, it only sold genuine parts for its preexisting cars.

 Shiny red sports car with black wheels parked on a street in front of white buildings with columns and a Union Jack flag.